andrewwang247/extended-numbers/README.md

 The implementation is header-only, so one only needs to put `#include "extended.h"`.
 Then `Extended<T>` extends the number system given by `T`, which must be a non-`bool` arithmetic type.
 Namely, `std::is_arithmetic_v<T> == true`.
 The extension is lightweight, adding only a single byte to the memory footprint of `T`.

+To run unit tests and performance benchmarks, compile with the included `Makefile` and execute `benchmark`.
+The extended numbers class boasts full test coverage.

 ## Basic Functionality

 An `Extended<T>` type represents all possible values of `T` with the addition of `+inf` and `-inf`.
 It can be initialized by default (sets to 0), by value (given some `T`), and by specifying the infinity type.
 The last option uses the `enum class` objects `INF::POS` and `INF::NEG` to represent positive and negative infinity respectively.
 An existing `Extended<T>` object may also be assigned to via `T`, `INF`, or another `Extended<T>` object.